 - Fader grouping

 - Live preview — quickly audition sounds by clicking an instrument in the browser

 In addition, there are plenty of expansion packs you can download from producers like Chris Lord Alge, Terry Date, and David Bendeth.

 Free Drum VST Plugins?

 For those on a budget, check out some of these free drum VSTs.
 My favorite on the list below is the MT Power Drumkit 2.

 - DrumTROOP — basic drum kit rompler

-- MT Power Drumkit 2 — acoustic drums, best free drum VST
+- MT Power Drumkit 2 — acoustic drums, one of the best free drum VSTs

 - Drumactic 3 — now Drumatic 4, free version only offered as a demo

 - T.REX 606 — made from a Roland TR-606 drum machine